andy489/Introduction_to_Programming_CPP/Tasks.md

 **7.01.** Write a function which takes three numbers and returns if the smallest one of them is prime.

+**7.02.** Write a function which takes a character and returns if the character is either digit or letter.

 **7.** Write a function which by a given real number x and a non-negative integer n returns x raised to the n-th power.
 Use Karatsuba multiplication method (recursion).

 **7.** Write a program which asks the user for a non-negative integer n and gives the n-th number of Fibonacci.